imazen/cargo-copter/README.md

 # Cargo Copter

-**Test downstream impact of Rust crate changes before publishing.
-Spot and locate regressions and API breakages.**
+**Test the downstream impact of Rust crate changes before publishing.
+Locate regressions and API breakages.**

 Test `any versions of your crate and/or a local WIP version` X `any versions of any specified dependents` (defaults to top 10 most popular dependents).

 Let natural version resolution take place `--test-versions "0.8.50 0.8.51"` (to simulate publishing to crates.io)<br/>
 OR use `--force-versions "0.8.52 0.8.53"` to simulate them upgrading to a new version of your crate with an edit of their cargo.toml.

 **⚠️ Security**: Executes arbitrary code from crates.io.
 Always run in sandboxed environments.
+Try our --docker flag on WSL/linux for basic sandboxing, but YMMV since it's a bit hacky with a shell script.

 Why did you name it cargo-copter? *To make it absolutely **impossible** to find via google.*